-This holiday is the second collaboration between Carpenter Holidays and Kayleen Asbo.
-The "Spirit of Scotland" experience will focus on great figures of the early 19th century including the Scottish novelist, Sir Walter Scott, who influenced many other writers, artists and composers, and our journey through the Highlands will follow exactly in the footsteps of German composer Felix Mendelssohn who visited Scotland in 1829.
+This holiday is the third collaboration between Carpenter Holidays and Kayleen Asbo.
+The "Spirit of Scotland" experience will focus on great figures of the early 19th century including the Scottish novelist, Sir Walter Scott, who influenced many other writers, artists and composers, and our journey through the Highlands will follow in the footsteps of German composer Felix Mendelssohn who visited Scotland in 1829.
 Mendelssohn's personality and music will come vividly to life during our travels together.
-We will learn, and experience for ourselves, exactly what inspired Mendelssohn to write his Hebrides Overture and Scottish Symphony and go to all of the places that he visited.
-We will stay for two nights on the magical and remote island of Iona where St Columba landed in 563 AD and began his mission to spread Christianity throughout the country.
+We will learn, and experience for ourselves, exactly what inspired Mendelssohn to write his Hebrides Overture and Scottish Symphony and go to all of the places where he went, as well as taking a deviation from his itinerary, going to Holy Island (Lindisfarne), off the north east coast of England.
+We will stay for three nights on the magical and remote island of Iona where St Columba landed in 563 AD and began his mission to spread Christianity throughout the country.
 Iona is known as "The Cradle of Christianity" in Scotland, and is an important destination for many people each year who seek the time and space for reflection and inspiration, and an escape from the hurly-burly of modern life.
-Along the way there will be lectures and concerts of music by Kayleen and Stephen, and we will become closely acquainted with the extraordinary life of Mary Queen of Scots in the 16th century and the Jacobite up-risings of the late 17th and early 18th centuries which, as we know from his letters and music, so fascinated Mendelssohn.
+Along the way there will be talks and concerts of music by Kayleen and Stephen, and we will become closely acquainted with the extraordinary life of Mary Queen of Scots in the 16th century and the Jacobite up-risings of the late 17th and early 18th centuries which, as we know from his letters and music, so fascinated Mendelssohn.

-The tour will start in Edinburgh on Tuesday 20 September 2022 and follow the "Mendelssohn trail" to Abbotsford (the home of Sir Walter Scott), the Hermitage at Dunkeld, the Pass of Killicrankie, Bruar Falls near Blair Atholl, Loch Tummel (with its spectacular “Queen’s View”), Loch Tay, Glencoe and Fort William, then to Oban, Mull and Iona from where (weather premitting) we will visit the Isle of Staffa and Fingal’s Cave.
-Our return journey will take us via Inveraray and Loch Lomond to Edinburgh where the holiday ends on the morning of Friday 30 September 2022.
+The tour will start in Edinburgh on Wednesday 20 September 2023 and follow the "Mendelssohn trail" to Abbotsford (the home of Sir Walter Scott), the Hermitage at Dunkeld, the Pass of Killicrankie, Bruar Falls near Blair Atholl, Loch Tay to Oban, Mull and Iona from where (weather premitting) we will visit the Isle of Staffa and Fingal’s Cave.
+Our return journey will take us via Inveraray and Loch Lomond to Edinburgh where the holiday ends on the morning of Saturday 30 September 2023.

 We will take the same route as that followed by Mendelssohn and his travelling companion, Karl Klingemann, in 1829 (see map right).
 Our modes of transport will be more sophisticated than theirs – coach and modern ferries, rather than horse and cart or walking or travelling in smoky steam-ferries, and our accommodation will be more salubrious: three- and four-star hotels, rather than leaky cottages sharing rooms with hens and pigs!
 If you would like to join Kayleen and Stephen on this Spirit of Scotland pilgimage through some of the most beautiful scenery in Scotland, see details of how "To Book" below.

-Tuesday 20 September 2022 – Edinburgh.
+Wednesday 20 September 2023 – Edinburgh.
 Independent arrival and check-in at the Macdonald Holyrood Hotel from 3.00pm.
-Optional late afternoon walk at 4.00pm part way up Arthur's Seat to the ruined St Anthony's Chapel where Kayleen will lead a moment of reflection and (again, optional!) singing, followed by a welcome dinner at the Hotel at 7.00pm
+Welcome dinner at the Hotel at 7.00pm

-Thursday 29 September – Return to Edinburgh.
+Friday 29 September – Return to Edinburgh.
 Travel from Iona back across the Isle of Mull to catch the ferry back to Oban and from there continue on the final leg of our journey back to Edinburgh through passes and glens, and along the shores of beautiful lochs.
-We will have lunch together at the Inveraray Inn then head down the beautiful western shore of the Bonny, Bonny Banks of Loch Lomond, stopping at the Cameron House Hotel on the southern shore of the Loch, affording us the same views that Mendelssohn sketched in 1829.
-We will have tea at the Boathouse Restaurant and then return to Edinburgh to the Macdonald Holyrood Hotel for one night, where we will have a farewell dinner together.
+We will have lunch together at the Inveraray Inn then head down the beautiful western shore of the Bonny, Bonny Banks of Loch Lomond, stopping for a cream tea at the Cameron House Hotel on the southern shore of the Loch, affording us the same views that Mendelssohn sketched in 1829.
+Then return to Edinburgh to the Macdonald Holyrood Hotel for one night, where we will have a farewell dinner together.

 Recital to be given by Kayleen Asbo (piano) and musical guests featuring music premiered in Scotland by Felix Mendelssohn and Clara Schumann, including Bach, Robert Schumann, and Franz Schubert.